Romanian Traditions of Hay

 These people are always occupied during summer.
 Not only do they grow their own food, but they also build up an animal food supply for winter.
 In the past, they used to sleep on hay mattresses.

-It brings bad luck to begin scything on Tuesday.
-The men wake up at 5 am and go scythe the grass.
+Hay making begins with scything the grass early in the morning.
 In their bags, they take some bacon, onion and cheese.
 Hey is traditionally mown early in the morning, while the dew is still on the grass.
 Before, they were sharping the blade with a rock, that they used to store in a holder, which was hung on their belts.

 Later, the women join in with warm food.
 Their duty is to spread out the grass with a hay rake.
-When the hay is completely dried, it is loaded onto the horse-drawn wagons, transported home and deposited in the barns.
+When the hay is completely dried, it is put up in hayacks for a couple of weeks before it is loaded onto the horse-drawn wagons, transported home and deposited in the barns.